BYLAWS OF THE AMERICAN SOCIETY OF GENE & CELL THERAPY

 6.7 Succession: In the event of the President’s death, resignation or removal while in office, the President-Elect (the order of succession to the office of President in the event of a vacancy therein thereafter being Vice President, immediate past-President, Secretary and Treasurer) shall hold office as President thereafter for the remainder of such term.
 In the event of the death, resignation or removal of the President-Elect, Vice President or immediate past-President, such office shall remain vacant for the remainder of such term.
 In the event of the death, resignation or removal of the Secretary or Treasurer, the Board of Directors shall fill such vacancy on an interim basis as soon as practicable, such person to serve in such capacity until the next regularly scheduled election of officers, at which time an election shall be held for any unexpired portion of the original term of such office.
 At the end of each term, as set forth in Section 6.8 below, succession from Vice President to President-Elect, and from President-Elect to President, shall be automatic at the close of each annual business meeting of the Society.

 6.8 Term of Office: The term for each of the President, President-Elect, and Vice President is one (1) year in each such office except that the President-Elect or Vice President serving an unexpired term of the President on account of a vacancy in such office may serve a full one (1)-year term immediately thereafter.
-Any past-President shall be eligible for election as Vice President (and for succession to the offices of President-Elect and President as a result of such election) after serving a five (5)-year term on the Advisory Council as more fully described in Section 8.1, below.
 The Secretary and Treasurer shall serve for terms of three (3) years each, renewable once.
 The terms of office for all officers begin at the close of the annual business meeting of the Society in the year of election.

 6.9 Compensation: Officers shall serve without compensation.
 The Society may reimburse expenses of officers in attending meetings and conducting other activities on behalf of the Society.